r6t/r6-technology-site/content/posts/quickly-deploying-zola-static-sites-to-aws.md

          CustomErrorResponses:
            - ErrorCachingMinTTL: 60
              ErrorCode: 404
+@@ -151,7 +176,7 @@ Resources:
+             Override: true
+             Preload: true
+           ContentSecurityPolicy:
+-            ContentSecurityPolicy: "default-src 'none'; img-src 'self'; script-src 'self'; style-src 'self'; object-src 'none'"
++            ContentSecurityPolicy: "default-src 'self'; script-src 'self' https://giscus.app; style-src 'self' 'unsafe-inline' https://giscus.app; frame-src 'self' https://giscus.app; connect-src 'self' https://giscus.app"
+             Override: true
+           ContentTypeOptions:
+             Override: true
 ```
+This patch also overrides the Content Security Policy that gets associated with the CloudFront distribution; this is necessary for Zola sites to access internally hosted fonts.
+I also add rules for an integration with Giscus, which you'll probably want to omit unless you know you need it.

-By keeping a file like this in your project, you can copy it into the submodule directory and run `git apply cloudfront-function.patch` to modify the AWS sample template to include a CloudFront Function (that incurs [nominal or no cost](https://aws.amazon.com/cloudfront/pricing/) for low-traffic sites) which will handle Zola links.
+By keeping a git patch in your project, you can copy it into the submodule directory and run `git apply cloudfront-function.patch` to modify the AWS sample template to include a CloudFront Function (that incurs [nominal or no cost](https://aws.amazon.com/cloudfront/pricing/) for low-traffic sites) which will handle Zola links.
 It is key to run this patch before running the AWS build/package/deploy steps, as those will modify the submodule.
-There are other ways to address this, and the CloudFront Function shown in this patch file can be applied other ways if you're not using the same submodule approach.
+There are other ways to address adding the CloudFront Function shown in this patch file if you're not using the same submodule approach.

 #### Deploy
 Once your Zola project is in a good spot, clear out the AWS example site content from the SAM submodule and build your site in its' place.